Other Common Skin Conditions

 - Stressors: While not determined to be a definitive cause, stressors or stress-causing circumstances may contribute to the prevalence of flares.

 Eczema does have multiple options for treatment meant to heal the skin, reduce discomfort, and prevent future flares.
-Your provider will consider the severity of the condition and other factors to determine a course of treatment that is right for you.
+Because of this, your provider will consider the severity of the condition and other factors to determine a course of treatment that is right for you.

 Contact dermatitis is often caused by environmental allergens coming in contact with our skin, causing an adverse reaction.
 Typically, it shows up in the form of an itchy rash.
 We come into contact with all sorts of things during our daily lives, most of which have no effect on us.
 However, sometimes frequent, repeated exposure to an allergen is enough for an individual to develop an aversion to it.
 At that point, occasional exposure in the future can manifest on the skin as a rash.

-These substances can all potentially act as allergens that cause skin to become red, swollen, blistered, or cause hives.
+Perfumes, cosmetics, certain plants, metals, or chemicals can all cause this allergic reaction.
 For some, the reaction appears within hours of exposure, forming at the location of contact.
-This can actually make it easier to figure out exactly what caused the rash.
+This makes it easier to figure out exactly what caused the rash.
 Reactions on the ear lobes or on the wrist may indicate a nickel allergy from jewelry; development on the hands may have been caused by latex gloves or contact with a chemical cleaner.

 Rosacea is a fairly common skin condition, affecting 16 million U.S. adults, typically between 30 and 50 years-old.
 Primarily, rosacea manifests as a propensity to turn red or blush.
 However, it can advance into forming acne, chronic redness of the skin, and thin blood vessels visible on the face.
 Additional symptoms in more severe subtypes of the condition include itchy, tight, or dry skin, swelling at the center of the face, thickening skin, swollen eyelids, and bumps that appear on the nose.